oksanabuzh/MultitrBEF_JenaExperiment/Analysis/README.md

 # Analysis
-Provide tests for the effects of each diversity facet on each stock and flow across the food web diversity facets: "sowndiv" - species richness, "numfg" - number of functional groups, "leg.ef" - presence of legumes, "gr.ef" - presence of grasses, "sh.ef" - presence of short herbs, "th.ef"- presence of tall herbs.
+Contains codes for testing the effects of each diversity facet on each stock and flow across the food web diversity facets: "sowndiv" - species richness, "numfg" - number of functional groups, "leg.ef" - presence of legumes, "gr.ef" - presence of grasses, "sh.ef" - presence of short herbs, "th.ef"- presence of tall herbs.

 # Files: